hunter-teacher-cert/syllabi-summer-2021/methods-1.md

    supporting materials for a computer science lesson.
-The lesson plan and outline should include a description of the intended student audience and a detailed explanation of how multiple pedagogical techniques can be used in delevering the lesson.
+The lesson plan and outline should include a description of the intended student audience and a detailed explanation of how multiple pedagogical techniques can be used in delivering the lesson.

-   For example, if the lesson includes subgoal labelling, the project should include the finished desired code along with the subgoal labels included within.
+   For example, if the lesson includes subgoal labeling, the project should include the finished desired code along with the subgoal labels included within.

-   The plan must also be aligned to the New York State Standerds for Digital Fluencey and Computer Science.
+   The plan must also be aligned to the New York State Standards for Digital Fluency and Computer Science.

-   The completed assignment should be such that the portfolio can be given to any computer science teacher and they could deliver the lesson as intendded.
+   The completed assignment should be such that the portfolio can be given to any computer science teacher and they could deliver the lesson as intended.

 ## Hunter College Policy on Academic Integrity